insorker/yori-vue/README.md

 ## Usage

-Rename the folder 'demo-docs' to 'docs' and perform all configurations here.
+Copy and rename the folder 'demo-docs' to 'docs' and perform all configurations here.

 ### home